-As the name would suggest, supportive care is care provided to your cat to assist him when he is sick or injured.
-The aim is to help reduce pain, keep fluids and nutrition when a cat is too sick to eat and drink on his own, provide necessary medical care, such as medications, change dressings, and keep your cat comfortable while he recovers.
+Supportive care is care provided to your cat to assist him when he is sick or injured, the aim is to help reduce pain, keep fluids and nutrition when a cat is too sick to eat and drink on his own, provide necessary medical care, such as medications, change dressings, and keep your cat comfortable while he recovers.

 It is very common for a sick or recuperating cat to lose his appetite and drink fewer fluids.
 Dehydration is quickly life threatening and anorexic (cats who are not eating) cats are very susceptible to developing a life-threatening condition known as hepatic lipidosis (or fatty liver disease).
 This occurs as the body begins to use fat stores as fuel, these are sent to the liver to be processed, quickly overwhelming it and its ability to function properly.